dami23/WREG_KD/README.md

 The acquired results with different settings are listed in output/easy_results.txt

 ### Pretrained Models
-All pre-trained models and related data can be downloaded here.
+All pre-trained models and related data can be downloaded here (https://drive.google.com/file/d/1PiFWptVi_kZe_hS7VsnMX__8iqYd6UX6/view?usp=sharing).

 ### Acknowledgement
 The code is based on DTWREG (https://github.com/insomnia94/DTWREG).